mainelander/justlisted/GabrielleResume.md

 	•	*FEMMES* Annual Capstone Event- responsible for leading a group of girls to observe keynote speakers who explain their roles in their particular STEM fields and the paths that lead them to those roles, hands- on activity designed and led by other female faculty members, graduate student and STEM undergraduate female organizations.

 **Skills:**

  - Data Collection and Analysis Experience
- - Proficient in Microsoft Word, Excel, and Photoshop;
+ - Proficient in Microsoft Word, Excel, and
+ - Photoshop

 **Interest and Hobbies:**
-Violin—performed at Carnegie Hall and Chicago Symphony Hall;
+ - Violin—performed at Carnegie Hall and Chicago Symphony Hall;
+ -
 Travel; Visual Media

 **Other Languages Spoken**: Spanish

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzI3OTI4NTFdfQ==
+eyJoaXN0b3J5IjpbLTE5NDM0MzE2OTddfQ==
 -->